Jim Bakker, his church settle lawsuit over COVID-19 claims - News Break

 Jim Bakker, his church settle lawsuit over COVID-19 claims

-O’FALLON, Mo.
-(AP) — Jim Bakker and his southwestern Missouri church will pay restitution of $156,000 to settle a lawsuit that accuses the TV pastor of falsely claiming a health supplement could cure COVID-19.
+O'FALLON, M.O. — Jim Bakker and his southwestern Missouri church will pay restitution of $156,000 to settle a lawsuit that accuses the TV pastor of falsely claiming that a health supplement could cure the coronavirus.

 The settlement also prohibits Bakker and Morningside Church Productions Inc. from advertising or selling Silver Solution “to diagnose, prevent, mitigate, treat or cure any disease or illness.”
 Bakker, in the agreement, does not admit wrongdoing.